EthanRife/CIT281-Projects/README.md

 7. [PROJECT 7](https://github.com/EthanRife/CIT281-Projects.git)
 Learning Objectives

-Gain more experience working with GitHub repos
+- Gained more experience working with GitHub repos
-Gain experience working with GitHub Pages
+- Gained experience working with GitHub Pages
-Create an initial CIT Minor portfolio for your labs and projects Overview
+- Created an initial CIT Minor portfolio for your labs and projects Overview

-Rather than a final coding project, this project consists of creating an initial version of your CIT Minor portfolio using GitHub Pages.
-This project includes:
+This project included:

 Creating either an organization-level or user-level GitHub Page, and adding content to this Page.
 This Page will be the entry web page for your portfolio.
 Creating repos for each of the labs and projects for the CIT 281 class